<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Cause

-This error is known to be caused by a mismatched root CA certificate configured in the Trusted Certificate Profile on the MDM being deployed to the desktop device as an intermediate certificate; hence, the references to "hash value is not correct" and "CA cert thumbprint" in the errors.
+A mismatched root Certificate Authority (CA) certificate configured in the Trusted Certificate Profile on the Mobile Device Management (MDM) deploys to the desktop device as an intermediate certificate; hence, the references to "hash value is not correct" and "CA cert thumbprint" in the errors.

 Solution

-Re-download the Okta Certificate Authority x509 certificate or Generate a new x509 Cert from the CA (whichever CA is being implemented for the Device Management deployment), and reconfigure the Trusted Certificate Profile on the MDM to use the fresh copy of the CA Cert.
+Re-download the Okta Certificate Authority (CA) x509 certificate or generate a new x509 certificate from the CA, and reconfigure the Trusted Certificate Profile on the Mobile Device Management (MDM) to use the fresh copy of the CA certificate.

 1. In the Okta Admin Console, navigate to Security > Device integrations.

-3. In the Actions column for Okta CA, click the Download x509 certificate icon.
+3. In the Actions column for Okta CA, select the Download x509 certificate icon.

-4. Rename the downloaded file so that it includes a .cer extension.
+4. Rename the downloaded file to include a .cer extension.

 5. Upload the certificate (CER file) to the Trusted Certificate Profile in the MDM.

-Once the profile is re-configured with a fresh copy of the CA x509 cert, redistribute the profile to the desktop endpoints, and check the Event Viewer again to confirm the errors have cleared.
+After reconfiguring the profile with a fresh copy of the CA x509 certificate, redistribute the profile to the desktop endpoints, and check the Event Viewer again to confirm that the errors are clear.

-If errors persist after validating the correct CA x509 cert is configured in the trusted cert profile, we suggest reviewing our article Troubleshooting Management Attestation For Desktop Devices (OIE) for further troubleshooting advice.
+If errors persist after validating the correct CA x509 certificate is configured in the trusted certificate profile, review Troubleshooting Management Attestation For Desktop Devices (OIE) for further troubleshooting advice.

-If more hands-on assistance is required, please connect with the Okta support team: How to Create a Support Case.
+If the issue persists, contact the Okta support team by following the instructions in How to Create a Support Case.

 Loading